Tufts University Events - events.tufts.edu

 Politics and Culture from All Sides: Current Affairs Discussion

 What recent events most challenge our thinking about politics and culture?
-Hosted by the newly established Center for Expanding Viewpoints in Higher Education (CEVIHE) at Tufts University, this weekly series explores politics and culture through three different formats: book conversations, timely current affairs discussions, and guest lectures by heterodox thinkers.
+Hosted by the newly established Center for Expanding Viewpoints in Higher Education (CEVIHE) at Tufts University, this weekly series invites Tufts faculty, students, and staff to explore politics and culture by reading controversial books and articles, engaging with faculty discussants and guest speakers, and discussing sensitive political, economic, and social issues with depth, humility, and courage.
 Each week, participants will encounter sophisticated arguments associated with a diversity of ideological, religious, and cultural worldviews.
 Lunch will be provided.
 Please see the workshop schedule here for more details, and please contact us if you want to participate so we can add you to the Canvas site.
 Discussant: Professor Eitan Hersh, Department of Political Science.
 Campus: Medford/Somerville campus.
 Location Details: Eaton 201.
 Wheelchair Accessible: Yes.
 Open to Public: No. Primary Audience: Faculty.
 Postdoctoral Fellows.
 Staff.
 Students (Graduate).
 Students (Postdoctoral).
 Students (Undergraduate).
 Event Type: Lecture/Presentation/Seminar.
 Event Subject: Politics/Policy/Law.
 International Affairs.
 Elections.
 Public Service/Government.
 Event Sponsor Department / Area: Center for Expanding Viewpoints in Higher Education.
 RSVP Information: expandingviewpoints@tufts.edu.
 Event Contact Name: Arik Burakovsky.
 Event Contact Email: Arik.Burakovsky@tufts.edu.
 Wednesday, December 10, 2025, 12:00 PM – 1:15 PM.
 For more info visit cevihe.org.

 Drop-in Research Consultations